ome/omero_search_engine/README.rst

 That page provides a full API reference and interactive testing, searching data from the IDR.

-Idr-searcher APIs can be used via:
+IDR searcher APIs can be used via:

 * Integration into backend services for other applications
 * Automation scripts